-Nature School is a seasonal, ten-week immersive outdoor play and learning program designed for children ages 5 to 12.
+Nature School (previously the Homeschool Program) is a seasonal, ten-week immersive outdoor play and learning program designed for children ages 5 to 12.

-Utilizing a Forest & Nature School-inspired approach, Nature School at Evergreen Brick Works supports children in experiential learning, engaging in healthy risk taking and letting their curiosity lead their learning as they connect with nature in a hands-on way.
+Utilizing a Forest & Nature School-inspired approach, Nature School at Evergreen Brick Works supports children in experiential learning, engaging in healthy risk-taking and letting their curiosity lead their learning as they connect with nature in a hands-on way.

 Building on Evergreen's extensive experience in outdoor learning, play and placemaking, this program is perfect for students being schooled at home or for families interested in providing their child with an opportunity to take a day off from school to spend time outside learning from nature, building a strong connection to the local landscape and community, and developing lasting relationships with peers outside of the home or classroom environment.